puppetlabs/puppet-docs/source/puppet/6.5/type.md

 See the `periodmatch` attribute for tuning whether to match times by their distance apart or by their specific value.

+> **Tip**: You can use `period => never,` to prevent a resource from being applied in the given `range`.
+This is useful if you need to create a blackout window to perform sensitive operations without interruption.

 Allowed values:

 * `hourly`